mozilla/ecosystem-platform/docs/tutorials/subscription-platform.md

 ### Configuration

-The Google IAP integration is behind a feature flag; set `subscriptions.playApiServiceAccount.enabled` in `./config/secrets.json` (see below) or the environment variable `SUBSCRIPTIONS_PLAY_API_ENABLED` to `true` before starting the auth server.
+The Google IAP integration is behind a feature flag.
+Set `subscriptions.playApiServiceAccount.enabled` in `./config/secrets.json` (see below) or the environment variable `SUBSCRIPTIONS_PLAY_API_ENABLED` to `true` before starting the auth server.

 In `fxa-auth-server/config/secrets.json`, set the following config values under `subscriptions`: